 Technology has come a long way, hasn’t it?
-I mean, the gap between stone tools and mobile phones is dumbfounding to say the least, but the influence of technological advancements has seen us witness levels of speed and convenience in communication and transportation is enough to get everyone born in this generation burnt at the stake for witchcraft.
+I mean, the gap between stone tools (that some people in the office still seem to prefer) and mobile phones is dumbfounding, to say the least, but the influence of technological advancements has seen us witness levels of speed and convenience in communication and transportation is enough to get everyone born in this generation burnt at the stake for witchcraft.

 Fortunately, it isn’t the 1100s, and science has civilized us to enjoy the benefits of instant messaging, social media, phone calls, video calls and other media that make communication an amazingly easy experience for everyone involved.
 Now, the best telepresence robots have been added to that endless list of communication channels that we have available.

 *The links in this page are affiliate links, this means that if you purchase after following one, I make a small commission from the sale at no additional cost to yourself.
 Take a look at our About Us page for more info on this.

 What is a telepresence robot?

 Telepresence robots are devices used to simulate and transmit the virtual presence of the user with audio and video signals, and sometimes, gesture to other people.
 It allows people to get the feeling of being in another place in person, since the telepresence robot is equipped with enough bodily function to do so.

 As for how or where they can be used, just like any other piece of technology, that’s down to two things: what you intend to use them for, and what they are designed for.
 A gun can be used by armed robbers to work on banks, or can be used by umpires to start a race, similarly, there’s no restrictions to the use of telepresence robots.